Creating a good venture plan can help to put your business on the right track from the start.

 There is one more important point: product-market fit.
 People tend to talk about the problem and then the solution.
 You need to remember, the solution is just a hypothesis.
 You are assuming people will buy your solution.
 The key is to test your hypothesis and make it real.

 If you put an idea on Kickstarter, and 2000 people have purchased it, it proves that there are people who like your idea and they are responding to it.
-There are multiple ways to prove your hypothesis, through surveys, partnerships, that will allow your solution to become real.
+There are multiple ways to prove your hypothesis, through surveys, and partnerships, that will allow your solution to become real.

 What's one thing you can do to make yourself stand apart from venture plans or pitches?